SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 ### Shell as professor

-Following the strategy, we'll sign a cetificate for ourselves using the ca.key found.
-This will hopefully give us access to the page in 443.
+Following the strategy, I'll sign a cetificate for myself using the ca.key found.
+This will hopefully give me access to the page in 443.

-First, we have to look at the configuration of the certificate in the page.
-We'll click on the little lock at the top of the page and click on `connection not secure`.
+First, I have to look at the configuration of the certificate in the page.
+I'll click on the little lock at the top of the page and click on `connection not secure`.

 <p align="center">
   <a href="/assets/images/lacasadepapel/Captura5.PNG" class="glightbox">